open-mmlab/mmsegmentation/docs/en/get_started.md

 ```

 **Note:**

-If you would like to use albumentations, we suggest using pip install -r requirements/optional.txt or pip install -U albumentations --no-binary qudida,albumentations.
+If you would like to use albumentations, we suggest using pip install -U albumentations --no-binary qudida,albumentations.
 If you simply use pip install albumentations>=0.3.2, it will install opencv-python-headless simultaneously (even though you have already installed opencv-python).
-We recommended checking the environment after installing albumentation to ensure that opencv-python and opencv-python-headless are not installed at the same time, because it might cause unexpected issues if they both installed.
+We recommended checking the environment after installing albumentations to ensure that opencv-python and opencv-python-headless are not installed at the same time, because it might cause unexpected issues if they both installed.
 Please refer to [official documentation](https://albumentations.ai/docs/getting_started/installation/#note-on-opencv-dependencies) for more details.

 ## Verify the installation